-THA's Property Management Department is responsible for the day-to-day operations of THA's portfolio, and the Administration Department is responsible for Asset Management.
-In 2022, compliance was moved from the Administration Department to the Policy, Innovation and Evaluation Department.
+THA's Property Management Department is responsible for the day-to-day operations of THA's portfolio, and the Asset Management and Real Estate Development Department is responsible for Asset Management.
 The chart below shows this relationship and the positions responsible for these management functions.